GreptimeTeam/perses-claude-code-otel-greptimecloud/README.md

 ## Dashboard Installation

-Thanks for our gitops phylosophy of managing dashboards, you can import our pre-built ones with just a few git operations.
+Thanks for our gitops philosophy of managing dashboards, you can import our pre-built ones with just a few git operations.

 First, clone this repo: